 In a joint replacement, the abnormal structures of the joint are removed and replaced.
 These structures are bone, cartilage, and synovium.
 Removing these tissues removes the painful, worn bone surfaces and makes room for new artificial parts, called implants, that are inserted into the prepared bones.
 Implants are special types of metal or plastic, or specific kinds of carbon-coated materials.
 The new parts allow the bones to move with little or no pain.

 Replacements can be inserted into the middle joints in the finger (called proximal interphalangeal or abbreviated PIP, see Figure 1).
 They can also be placed at the knuckle joints (called metacarpophalangeal or abbreviated MP) at the base of the finger where it meets the hand.
 The exception is the thumb, where the lateral forces are so high, that implants fail quickly.
 Thus, the thumb MP joint is fused when painful.
 Implants can also be placed into the wrist at the distal radius and into the carpus, being placed solely into the distal ulna.
 At the elbow, a total elbow replacement can be performed, replacing the proximal ulna and distal humerus, or just the radial head can be replaced.
 Fingertip joints are too small to receive implants, so they are often fused if arthritis is too painful.

 Artificial joints in the hand may help:

-To ensure the best results after surgery, follow your surgeon and therapists’ directions, call your surgeon if you experience a sudden increase in pain or swelling, and call your surgeon if your hand or wrist becomes red, hot or crooked.
+To ensure the best results after surgery, follow your surgeon and therapists’ directions.
+Call your surgeon if you experience a sudden increase in pain or swelling or change in function, or if you have specific questions about your new joint(s).

-© 2014 American Society for Surgery of the Hand
+© 2020 American Society for Surgery of the Hand

 This content is written, edited and updated by hand surgeon members of the American Society for Surgery of the Hand.
 Find a hand surgeon near you.